IDCLofficial/procurement-portal/backend/src/seeds/README.md

 - Automatically creates configuration if none exists
 - Closes the connection when done

+### Certificates Seed
+- Connects to MongoDB using `MONGO_URI` from your `.env` file
+- Fetches existing vendors from the database
+- Checks if certificates already exist (prevents duplicates)
+- Creates 10 sample certificates linked to existing vendors
+- Each certificate includes contractor details, grade, LGA, and validity period
+- Displays summary of created certificates
+- Closes the connection when done

 ## Running All Seeds

 To set up a fresh database with all seed data, run the scripts in this order: